French protesters want to set off bank run with withdrawals

 President Emmanuel Macron proposed the debate as a way for the government to hear and to respond to the movement's central complaints.

-Macron also announced 10 billion euros ($11.5 billion) worth of measures to boost the purchasing power of French households. (can we be a bit more specific hear?
-What kind of measures?
-Tax credits? )
+Macron also announced 10 billion euros ($11.5 billion) worth of measures to boost the purchasing power of French households.

 About 200 protesters, including trade union members and participants in the yellow vest movement, gathered Wednesday in Creteil, a Paris suburb as Macron visited a handball facility dedicated to handball gymnasium.